Employer Shuttles Program

 How does SDOT work with King County Metro on this program?

-SDOT has had a strong partnership with King County Metro since the Shared Stops Pilot launched in early 2017.
+SDOT has had a strong partnership with King County Metro since the Employee Shuttles Program Pilot launched in early 2017.
 SDOT has had regular discussions with Metro staff and representatives, as well as joint discussions with pilot program participants.
 King County Metro is part of the analysis and review of all requests for shared transit stops, and SDOT continues to work with Metro on monitoring conditions at shared stops after they go into service.

 How does the City of Seattle ensure proper use of public bus stops?